If you regularly leave home laden with a phone and a camera, the Galaxy K Zoom demands your attention.

 How many times is 10x?

 That zoom is very useful, especially if you're taking pictures outdoors or at large events, or if you want more control over depth-of-field effects.
 The difference between what you can frame at the wideangle setting and at 10x zoom is major.
 Check out this side-by-side example to get an idea of how much closer it gets you.
+Check out these and more test photos and video in full resolution on our Flickr page.

 Controlling the zoom is done either by an onscreen pinch or slider, which feels quite precarious when you're trying to frame a shot, or with the hardware volume controls on the side of the phone.
 This allows you to keep a firm grip, although the midpoint of the rocker switch isn't well defined, so it can be a little unresponsive.
 There's also a dedicated shutter button below your right index finger which can be used as an alternative to the onscreen icon.